 High performance professionals must have a renewing life outside of the workspace.
 You can’t sustain a high rate of intensity without a break.
 This varies for everyone, of course.
 But the formula should include some kind of exercise, family or community-oriented engagement, and some strictly personal break time.
 Everyone has his or her own path to renewal—here are some of mine:

 - Reading.
 I enjoy reading history, biography, science, historical novels, economics, and, of course, business.
 I finish between 25 and 40 books per year.
-Some people are dabblers, but I like to pursue big themes or series of readings such as the following.
+Some people are dabblers, but I like to pursue big themes or series of readings in areas such as the following.

 - My longest-running reading program, however, concerns biographies of U.S. Presidents.
 Taken at a leisurely pace, it is at least a decade-long project.
-See my list of Recommended Presidential Biographies for more detail on this program.

 - Canoeing the James.
-With a son I have paddled 301 miles of the James River in Virginia—this is the longest river contained entirely in the borders of one state.
+With a son I have paddled 301 miles of the James River in Virginia—this is the longest river contained entirely within the borders of one state.
 It took us three years worth of weekends and summer breaks.
 See my notes on Getting Started on Canoeing the James.
 In the process, I have learned many good things about canoeing, river ecology, the geography of Virginia, and my son.

 - Fly-fishing/shooting clays.
 With the benefit of guides I have discovered the pleasures of fly-casting, diving, and shooting clay pigeons.
 I’m a raw beginner at these activities and don’t own my own equipment.
 And I get to them only irregularly.
 But they are enormous fun.